sonatipek/todo-list/README.md

 The todos you enter are registered in the local storage and when you delete the to-do's, it also deletes it from the UI and local storage.

 I took care to write clean code.
 I hope I succeeded.
 And I would appreciate it if you could give me feedback on this matter.
+The project is an old project that I just decided to put on GitHub.
 Happy Codding